6thquake/react-material/docs/src/pages/customization/css-in-js/css-in-js.md

 # CSS in JS

-Material-UI aims to provide strong foundations for building dynamic UIs.
+React-Material aims to provide strong foundations for building dynamic UIs.
 For the sake of simplicity, **we expose the internal styling solution to users**.
 You can use it, but you don't have to.
 This styling solution is [interoperable with](/guides/interoperability) all the other major solutions.

-## Material-UI's styling solution
+## React-Material's styling solution

-In previous versions, Material-UI has used LESS, then a custom inline-style solution to write the style of the components, but these approaches have proven to be limited.
+In previous versions, React-Material has used LESS, then a custom inline-style solution to write the style of the components, but these approaches have proven to be limited.
 Most recently, we have [moved toward](https://github.com/oliviertassinari/a-journey-toward-better-style) a *CSS-in-JS* solution.
 It **unlocks many great features** (theme nesting, dynamic styles, self-support, etc.).
 We think that it's the future: